aliarnoos/movie_flutter/README.md

   - **/widgets**: Reusable UI components.
 - **/services**
   - Service classes for external data interactions, such as APIs.

+## Why Cubit for State Management?

+Cubit was chosen for state management in this app for its simplicity and efficiency.
+It offers a streamlined approach compared to traditional BLoC.
+As someone writing Flutter and Dart code for the first time I found it easy to use and unerstand.

 ## Tools Used